Home Resources Guides Pay-per-applicant Guide: Leverage Application-on-demand to Save Hiring Cost

 Human resource teams enjoy flexibility in the pay per applicant pricing model.
 They can either choose to limit the number of qualified applications received or close a job once they have met their objective.

-Organizations can set up a number of prerequisites to filter out unsuitable candidates.
+Organizations can set up several prerequisites to filter out unsuitable candidates.
 For instance, organizations can ask applicants at the time of applying whether they have certain years of experience in a particular line of work or check if the candidate is authorised to work in a specific country.
-Setting up deal breaker questions in advance will allow the organization to filter out unsuitable candidates much faster and only receive ones that are closest to fulfilling their prerequisites.
+Setting up deal breaker questions in advance will allow the organization to filter out unsuitable candidates faster.

 How can a pay per applicant pricing model be useful?